jfjelstul/ecio/README.md

 ## Documentation

 The codebook for the database is included as a `tibble` in the package: `ecio::codebook`.
 The same documentation is also available in the `R` documentation for each dataset.
 For example, you can see the codebook for the `ecio::commissioners` dataset by running `?ecio::commissioners`.
+You can also read the documentation on the [package website](https://jfjelstul.github.io/ecio/).

 ## Citation